 CASI will conduct an annual call for nominations.
 Nominations for academic staff APC members may be made by any member of the SoE academic staff.
 All academic staff members in the SoE are eligible to serve on the APC.

 All academic staff in the SoE may vote for academic staff representatives in elections conducted by CASI.
-Academic staff elected to APC should represent the areas of instruction, outreach, and/or research.
+Academic staff elected to the APC should represent the areas of instruction, outreach, and/or research.

 Ballots from APC member elections will be counted by departments, or by CASI as appropriate, and then submitted to the Dean’s Office at the conclusion of each election, no later than May 1st of that academic year.